-As of June 30, 2009 and December 31, 2008, the Company had 63 and 62 unencumbered aircraft, respectively.
-As of both June 30, 2009 and December 31, 2008, assets with a net carrying value of \$7.9 billion, principally aircraft, spare engines, route authorities and Mileage Plus intangible assets were pledged under various loan and other agreements.
-In July 2009, the Company encumbered certain spare parts as described below.
+Other Liquidity and Capital Resources.
+At September 30, 2009, the Company had 21 operating, unencumbered aircraft and an additional 41 unencumbered aircraft, which were either nonoperating or part of the Company's permanent fleet reduction plan.
+As of September 30, 2009 and December 31, 2008, assets with net book values of \$8.5 billion and \$7.9 billion, respectively, principally aircraft, spare engines, aircraft spare parts, route authorities and Mileage Plus intangible assets were pledged under various loan and other agreements.
+After giving effect to the October 2009 financings described above and the termination of the collateral substitution agreement with one of the Company's credit card processors, the book value of the Company's encumbered assets will decrease to approximately \$7.9 billion.

 The Company has a \$255 million revolving loan commitment available under Tranche A of its Amended Credit Facility.
-As of June 30, 2009 and December 31, 2008, the Company had used \$254 million, respectively, of the Tranche A commitment capacity for letters of credit.
-In addition, under a separate agreement, the Company had \$27 million of letters of credit issued as of June 30, 2009 and December 31, 2008.
+As of September 30, 2009 and December 31, 2008, the Company had used \$249 million and \$254 million, respectively, of the Tranche A commitment capacity for letters of credit.
+In addition, under a separate agreement, the Company had \$27 million of letters of credit issued as of September 30, 2009 and December 31, 2008.

-Other Investing and Financing Matters.
 The Company may, from time to time, make open market purchases of certain of its debt securities or other financing instruments depending on, among other factors, favorable market conditions and the Company's liquidity position.